awsdocs/aws-dms-step-by-step/doc_source/chap-rdsoracle2postgresql.steps.convertschema.md

 1. Choose **OK** to close the alert box, then choose **Connect** to connect to the Amazon RDS for PostgreSQL DB instance\.

 1. In the tree in the left panel, select the schema to migrate\.
 In the tree in the right panel, select your target Amazon RDS for PostgreSQL database\.
 Choose **Create mapping**\.
+For more information, see [Creating mapping rules](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Mapping.html) in the *Schema Conversion Tool User Guide*\.
-![\[Creating a mapping rule\]](http://docs.aws.amazon.com/dms/latest/sbs/images/sbs-rdsor2postgresqmapping.png)
+![\[Creating a mapping rule\]](http://docs.aws.amazon.com/dms/latest/sbs/images/sbs-rdsor2postgresqlmapping.png)

 1. Choose **Main view**\.
 In the tree in the left panel, right\-click the schema to migrate and choose **Convert schema**\.